 - A total of ten courses, consisting of two courses from each of the five foundational areas

 - At least one course from Area Five: The Natural and Mathematical Sciences must include a laboratory science component

-- No more than two courses may be taken in the same
+- No more than two courses may be taken in the same discipline

-- Russian: 36 credit hours with grades of C or better.
+- 36 credit hours with grades of C or better.

-- An approved minor related to the major field; for example, another language, business administration, communication, economics, political science, history, sociology, literature, anthropology, or international studies
+- An approved minor related to the major field; for example, another language, business administration, communication, economics, political science, history, sociology, literature, anthropology, or international studies.

-Russian (36 credit hours)
+Required (6 credit hours)

-- RUSS-342 Russian Conversation and Composition I (3)
+- RUSS-342 Russian Conversation and Composition I (3) (3)

-- RUSS-343 Russian Conversation and Composition II (3)
+- RUSS-343 Russian Conversation and Composition II (3) (3)

-- ANTH-225 Language and Human Experience (3)
+- ANTH-225 Language and Human Experience FA1 (3) (3)

-- ANTH-254 Language and Culture (3)
+- ANTH-254 Language and Culture (3) (3)

-- TESL-5xx course as approved by advisor
+- TESL-4xx course as approved by advisor

 - Remaining credit hours chosen from 300-500-level courses, independent study, and internships